hashicorp/terraform-provider-azurerm/website/docs/r/synapse_managed_private_endpoint.html.markdown

 * `target_resource_id` - (Required) The ID of the Private Link Enabled Remote Resource which this Synapse Private Endpoint should be connected to.
 Changing this forces a new resource to be created.

-* `group_id` - (Required) Specifies the sub resource name which the Synapse Private Endpoint is able to connect to.
+* `subresource_name` - (Required) Specifies the sub resource name which the Synapse Private Endpoint is able to connect to.
 Changing this forces a new resource to be created.

 -> **NOTE:** Possible values are listed in [documentation](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview#dns-configuration).